 Applying to Palace Chase

 To apply, the first thing you should do is find out who your in-service recruiter is at your current base.
 They typically are someone in or near your personnel office.
 Keep in mind there are in-service recruiters for both the guard and reserve.
 Your in-service recruiter can assist you with the paperwork, the process of applying and helping connect you with guard/reserve units.
-They are your best link with any questions you may have during the process.
+They are your best link to any questions you may have during the process.

 For Air Force applicants, you will have to submit your Palace Chase application through vMPF under “Self Service Actions” and then “Voluntary Separation.”
 Under this application, you have to provide a justification for your Palace Chase, some required documents and a request separation date.
 Once you submit this application, it will then go to your Squadron Commander who will recommend approval or disapproval, and add their comments.

 After the Squadron Commander, your Palace Chase application will go to your Wing Commander for the same thing.
 Once the Wing Commander has completed their portion, it will get sent off to AFPC where it will get routed to several other offices before finally arriving at the Palace Chase Office.
 There it will get boarded with about 10 to 15 other applications, to determine whether they approve or disapprove your application.

 You need to allow at least 120 days for this process.
 So, you need to submit your application at least 120 days prior to your requested separation/terminal leave date.
 If your Squadron Commander or Wing Commander recommends disapproval, do not be too worried because the board will look at a plethora of factors that can get still your application approved, even if leadership recommends otherwise.